jxmot/bash-random_folder_tree/README.md

 This *should* run in most any bash environment.
 It's been tested under Windows with the Gitbash shell.

+**NOTE:** Copy the script into a folder where you want the tree to be created.
+The script will create a *new* folder with the tree inside of it.
+The new folder will be named with the value of `BASENAME` in the script.

 ## Credits

 The original source was obtained from https://github.com/eliranbz/bash_create_random_files_and_folders.
 It provided insight into `mktemp()` and `/dev/urandom`.